 Can supplements help with other eye conditions?

 Unfortunately, there hasn’t been a lot of studies or research focused on other eye conditions compared to age-related macular degeneration, meaning there is little evidence that supports taking supplements can help with other eye conditions.
 If you do have dry eyes, you can combat it using Omega-3 which is a fatty acid that can be found in coldwater fish like salmon or sardines.
 It is recommended that you obtain Omega-3 through food sources rather than supplements because your body can absorb more of the nutrients and antioxidants found in those food sources.

-If you are looking to improve your eye health through supplements or vitamins, your best bet is incorporate lutein, Omega-3 and vitamin A into your diet.
-These are the best types of vitamins that help with your retinal health or slow down the process of age-related macular degeneration if you already have it.
+If you are looking to improve your eye health through supplements or vitamins, your best bet is to incorporate lutein, Omega-3, and vitamin A into your diet.
+These are the best types of vitamins that help with your retinal health or slow down the process of age-related macular degeneration if you already have them.
 Before buying your vitamins, come to Blink Vision Care to get a professional opinion from your optometrist!
 We will be able to properly diagnose a pre-existing eye condition and recommend what type of supplements, vitamins, or treatments you should be pursuing.